lz4/lz4/lz4_Block_format.md

 The first field uses the 4 high-bits of the token.
 It provides the length of literals to follow.
-(Note : a literal is a not-compressed byte).

 If the field value is 0, then there is no literal.
 If it is 15, then we need to add some more bytes to indicate the full length.
-Each additionnal byte then represent a value from 0 to 255, which is added to the previous value to produce a total length.
+Each additional byte then represent a value from 0 to 255, which is added to the previous value to produce a total length.
 When the byte value is 255, another byte is output.
 There can be any number of bytes following the token.
 There is no "size limit".
-(Sidenote this is why a not-compressible input block is expanded by 0.4%).
+(Side note : this is why a not-compressible input block is expanded by 0.4%).

 Example 1 : A length of 48 will be represented as :
 - 15 : value for the 4-bits High field